Day 2 – Wednesday, February 27, 2019

 Bill McAnally, McAnally Consulting

 Doug Manthey, Conservation Technologies

-Join three experts in an opinionated exchange on the status quo and where we need to take high-performance buildings to suit the needs of our changing climate.
+Join three experts in an opinionated exchange on the status quo, and where we need to take high-performance buildings to suit the needs of our changing climate.
 Participate in the conversation and make this session your own.
-No slides, just us talking about high-performance building in our market in the last 15 years and what’s to come in the future!
+No slides, just us talking about high-performance building in our market in the last 15 years—and the next!